HL7/davinci-crd/input/pagecontent/cards.md

 <p>As much as technically possible, links provided <strong>SHOULD</strong> be 'deep' links that take the user to the specific place in the documentation relevant to the current hook context to minimize provider reading and navigation time.</p>

-<p class="added-content">A profile defining the expectations of an External Reference response can be found <a href="StructureDefinition-CRDHooksResponse-externalReference.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an External Reference response can be found <a href="StructureDefinition-CRDHooksResponse-externalReference.html">here</a>.</p>

 ### Instructions Response Type